zhaohappy/cheap/README_en.md

 ##### Struct Definition

-The memory layout rules of cheap's struct are completely consistent with C, so cheap and C can interoperate.
-Other languages generally have structure definition mode that interoperate with C. If it can interoperate with C, it can interoperate with cheap.
+The memory layout rules of cheap's struct are completely consistent with C, so cheap can interoperate with C. Other languages generally have structure definition mode that interoperate with C. If it can interoperate with C, it can interoperate with cheap.

 ```typescript
 // Use the struct decorator to mark a struct definition